 Set on funky, lively Sandy Ground, Dolce Vita has a faster-paced, bustling type of atmosphere.
-Fun, and with Abbi as your gracious host, Dolce Vita is a cool, trendy spot for a good Italian meal.
+Fun, and with Abbi as your gracious host, Dolce Vita is a cool, trendy spot for an excellent Italian meal.

 More on Dolce Vita, below...